Ipstenu/dreamobjects/readme.txt

 <strong>Can I keep them forever?</strong>

 If you chose 'all' then yes, however this is not recommended.
-DreamObjects (like most S3/cloud platforms) charges you based on space and bandwidth, so if you have a large amount of files stored, you will be charged more money.
+DreamObjects (like most S3/cloud platforms) charges you based on space and bandwidth, so if you have a large amount of files stored, you may be charged more money.

-<strong>Why is upload files gone?</strong>

-Becuase it was klunkly and hacky and a security hole.

 <strong>How do I use the CLI?</strong>